National Ocean Science Conference

 In a world saturated with media, impactful science communication is essential.
 Strong media skills don’t just improve how researchers connect with peers; they shape whether scientific insights reach policymakers, businesses, and society at large.
 In this dynamic breakout session, leading experts Erik van Sebille, Helen Czerski, and ECOP Netherlands will guide you through diverse communication strategies across disciplines.
 The session kicks off with an interactive panel discussion consisting of a broad variety of professionals, followed by hands-on group work where you’ll put new ideas into practice.

-This session is hosted by Erik van Sebille (Oceanographer at Utrecht University), Helen Czerski and ECOP (Early Career Ocean Professional Programme Netherlands).
+This session is hosted by Erik van Sebille (Oceanographer at Utrecht University) and Helen Czerski, ECOP (Early Career Ocean Professional Programme Netherlands).
+With Laura Bergshoef (NRC), Frank Reef (Jouw Noordzee) and Kim Sauter (NIOZ).

 Session 2 – Future sea levels & nature-based approaches: From science to society